 - Sweeping turns in powder: 20+ meters

-Keep in mind that a longer version of the same ski will increase the turning radius, so if you’re weighing two ski lengths know that the shorter option will be more inclined to turn a little sharper (at the sacrifice of some top-end speed and flotation).
+Keep in mind that a longer version of the same ski will often increase the turn radius, so if you’re weighing two ski lengths know that the shorter option will probably be more inclined to turn a little sharper (at the sacrifice of some top-end speed and flotation).

 Picking your ski size used to a pretty simple process, and could be done simply by knowing your height (the center of the forehead was a common match for a ski).
 Those days are long gone, replaced by more of a scientific process.
 Now, ski manufacturers are basing their recommendations on height and weight.
 This allows you to maximize the ski’s potential with proper amounts of flex and power transfer.
 Other considerations are skiing style and ability: shorter skis are easier to handle for beginners and turning faster, while longer skis float better and are more stable at high speed.
 In the end, the right skis might only come to your chin or they may reach the top of your head, so all your height should do is give you a good ballpark.
 We’ve found these ski sizing guides from Backcountry and Evo to be helpful as baseline information.